 Enterprise log, Captain James Kirk commanding.
 We are leaving that vast cloud of stars and planets which we call our galaxy.
 Behind us Earth, Mars, Venus, even our sun are specks of dust.
 The question: what is out there in the black void beyond?
 Until now our mission has been that of space law regulation, contact with Earth colonies and investigation of alien life.
 But now, a new task.
 A probe out into where no man has gone before.

 The pilot also includes a few alternate lines of dialogue.
 It has never been commercially released but has been circulating in collectors circuits for years.
 It runs three or four minutes longer than the broadcast version.
-There will be three versions of the episode in the set: the original broadcast version, the recent "remastered version" and the unaired, alternate version.
+There will be three versions of the episode in the set: the original broadcast version, the recent “remastered” version with new special effects, and the alternate version that never aired.

 If only I had a Blu-ray player!